The Family Ties Matter campaign aims to persuade the government

 The decision to extend civil partnerships to opposite sex couples who want fiscal rights and legal protections but choose not to marry highlights the injustice facing the only people who have no possibility of any joint rights or protections at all through any means.

-Unmarried siblings or other closely related family members who live together permanently as adults, are ineligible for any of the rights the government is now set to offer to any other two unmarried people, through civil partnerships, so long as it thinks their relationship might be sexual.
+Unmarried siblings or other closely related family members who live together permanently as adults, are ineligible for any of the rights the government now offers any other two unmarried people, through civil partnerships, so long as it thinks their relationship might be sexual.

 What have rights such as inheritance tax deferral and freedom from complications over inheriting tenancies to do with sex?